 - 1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.
-A list of existing queues is displayed. - 2.
+A graphical queue hierarchy is displayed in the Overview tab. - 2.
 Click on the three vertical dots on the queue and select View/Edit Queue Properties option. - 3.
 In the Queue Properties dialog-box, uncheck the Enable Preemption checkbox. - 4.
 Click Save.

-Configure Intra-Queue Preemption for a specific queue
+Enable Intra-Queue Preemption for a specific queue